- 8 assessment tools were tested over two pilots.

 You can read the independent assessment pilot learnings and ongoing evaluation plan (DOCX 377KB)

 We also want to be open and transparent about any areas of independent assessments that need further focus before independent assessments are introduced.

 Why did we do the independent assessment pilots?

 The NDIS is an insurance-based Scheme, which invests in people with disability early, to improve their outcomes later in life.

-Because the NDIS operates on insurance principles, we need to make sure that decision-making about a person’s eligibility for the NDIS and their funding is; evidence-based, consistent, focussed on the person, takes a lifetime approach, and is likely to give people more and better opportunities to take part in everyday life and achieve their goals.
+Because the NDIS operates on insurance principles, we need to make sure that decision-making about a person’s eligibility for the NDIS and their funding is; evidence-based, consistent, focussed on the person, takes a lifetime approach, and is likely to give people more and better opportunities to take part in everyday life and pursue their goals.

 We know that where a person lives, the access they have to health professionals and a medical focus on diagnosis and impairment, has led to inconsistencies in how people are assessed for the NDIS, and the plans they receive.